-Every widget's visual appearance is determined by style property selections made in the following locations, in order from lowest to highest priority:
+Every widget's visual appearance is determined by style property selections made in the following locations, listed in order from highest to lowest priority:

 The Default style at the top of the Widget Style Manager dialog, whose style property selections are applied to every widget in the prototype.

 When a widget's style property selections differ from those of its widget style, the widget style name is followed by an asterisk in the Style pane and style toolbar.